Pedestrian accidents are a major problem in Phoenix and across the State. As Department of Transportation (ADOT) figures show, every day in Arizona:

 We can gather and analyze a wide range of evidence, including:

 - Surveillance, red light or speed camera videos

 - Black box data

 Additionally, we will need to determine the nature and extent of your injuries, including how your injuries impact your ability to work and enjoy your life.
 This will involve reviewing your medical records and consulting with experts.

-We will pursue full and fair compensation in your pedestrian accident claim – whether it is through a settlement with the at-fault driver’s insurance company or by taking your case to court.
+Our Arizona injury attorneys will pursue full and fair compensation in your pedestrian accident claim – whether it is through a settlement with the at-fault driver’s insurance company or by taking your case to court.